-Radio Interview with MyNavy Career Center Commander
+Radio interview with MyNavy Career Center Commander

-NAVAL AIR STATION SIGONELLA, Sicily (Jan.
+260128-N-XK047-3001 NAVAL AIR STATION SIGONELLA, Sicily (Jan.
 28, 2026) Rear Adm.
-Kertreck V. Brooks, commander, MyNavy Career Center (MNCC), signs the wall of fame at American Forces Network Sigonella after a radio interview held at the station, Jan.
+Kertreck V. Brooks, Commander, MyNavy Career Center (MNCC), discusses personnel, pay, and travel, during a radio interview held at American Forces Network Sigonella, while visiting Naval Air Station Sigonella, Jan.
 28, 2026.
 Headquartered in Millington, Tennessee, MNCC oversees Human Resources Services Center, Navy Pay and Personnel Support Center, Travel Processing Center, six Transaction Service Centers, and 14 Regional Support Centers, and Navy ID card services around the globe.
-(U.S. Navy photo by Mass Communication Specialist Seaman Anthony Garro)
+(U.S. Navy video by Mass Communication Specialist 2nd Class Eloise Johnson)

 |Date Taken: